 Kids just love animals.
 OBOL’s Humane Education Learning Program (HELP) is an interactive and service-oriented program.

 Education is a powerful and effective means to foster the values of compassion and respect for animals in the younger generations.
-Our program provides an opportunity to learn about the responsibilities people must have to animals, as well as to other human beings.
+Eileen and her certified therapy dog Ginger teach nursery to college-aged youth.